 - I’ve been driving for years outside of the UK, how does that affect my No Claims Discount?

 At Marshmallow, we want all of our drivers, whether they’re from the UK or not, to get maximum savings.
 That’s why we recognise your history of claim-free driving in the UK and outside of the UK.
-So, your proof of claim-free driving doesn’t have to be in NCD.
+So, your proof of claim-free driving doesn’t have to be in NCD form.
 We accept the NCD and NCB systems, and their various international equivalents.

 - Does my No Claims Discount take my motorbike into account too?